-Let's go back to the basics, what is the real reasons for buying these beads?
-Most people would collect them, some wear them to attract luck, others are for Feng Shui reasons.
+Let's go back to the basics; what are the real reasons for buying these beads?
+Most people would collect them; some wear them to attract luck; others are for Feng Shui reasons.

-People usually exam agarwood beads by their scemt and apperarance Although to appreciate oud scent, it is better to heat oud chips or apply oud oil on your arms, wrists, behind ears or your clothes.
-Anyway, agarwood beads do contain some oud scent but it could only be as good as oud chips at room temperature.
+People usually exam agarwood beads by their scent and appearance.
+Although to appreciate oud scent, it is better to heat oud chips or apply oud oil on your arms, wrists, behind ears or your clothes.
+Anyway, agarwood beads do contain some oud scent, but it could only be as good as oud chips at room temperature.

-Appearance: the darker the heavier the better.
-If it is solid black, chances of counterfeit are high.
+Appearance: the darker, the heavier, the better.
+If it were solid black, the chances of counterfeit would be high.
 However, let's quickly discuss how these beads are made

 Below is the material, unfortunately, with agarwood beads you can't pick and choose and agarwood chips

-You can see, there are agarwood beads containing more resin than others.
-It is extremely difficult to only "cube" out the most resinous parts only
+You can see, agarwood beads are containing more resin than others.
+It is challenging to only "cube" out the most resinous parts only.

-Yes, you can but you need to know how to do it properly.
-Here are the steps (try it as your own risks)
+Yes, you can, but you need to know how to do it properly.
+Here are the steps (try it as your risks)

 These beads are excellent in quality, at least half sinking, look at the weight without string: above 27 g which is very decent.

-We can't, it is what it is.
+We can't; it is what it is.
 It happened as the consequence of long submerging underwater.
-It cracked, so we decided so crack them open to show you what it looks like
+It cracked, so we decided to break the beads open to show you what it looks like

-These beads will be cotton polished again with the beads making machine to restore the look.
-This practise is usual and known as polishing.
-It can be done with cotton cloth or sandapaper.
+These beads will be cotton polished again with the beads making the machine to restore the look.
+This practice is usual and known as polishing.
+It can be done with a cotton cloth or sandpaper.